 Recognizing the contributions throughout his long six decades career, BBTA, BIBM and IBB took the initiative to bring Mr. A.K.N Ahmed all the way from USA to Dhaka to honor him with a warm reception.
 The objective of giving him the reception was to strengthen self confidence and trust in individual and collective capacity as well as to make his contributions more familiar with the new generation of bankers.
-Giving reception to such a visionary and innovative banker and a noted economist has stimulated the progress and confidence in national and social life.
+Giving reception to such visionary and а innovative banker and a noted economist has stimulated the progress confidence and in national and social life.